 Black Watch Museum

-Housed in Balhousie Castle on the edge of North Inch, this museum honours what was once Scotland’s foremost regiment.
-Formed in 1725 to...
+Housed in Balhousie Castle on the edge of North Inch park, this museum honours what was once Scotland’s foremost regiment (it was...

 Perth Museum & Art Gallery

 This elegant neoclassical building, based on the Pantheon in Rome, houses one of the oldest purpose-built museums in Britain.
 There's a...

 St John's Kirk

 Imposing St John's Kirk was founded in 1126 and is still the centrepiece of the town.
 In 1559 John Knox preached a powerful sermon here...

 The smallest and friendliest pub in Perth serves up live music (usually Thursday and Saturday), great fish and chips, and fine ales from...

 A Perth favourite for splashing out on a special meal, this busy corner restaurant has a can-do attitude and an excellent line in fresh...

 'So thanks to all at once and to each one, whom we invite to see us crowned at Scone.'
 This line from Macbeth indicates the importance of Scone (pronounced 'skoon') as the coronation place of Scottish monarchs.
 The original palace of 1580, laying claim to this historic site, was rebuilt in the early 19th century as a Georgian mansion of extreme elegance and luxury.
 The self-guided tour takes you through a succession of sumptuous rooms filled with fine French furniture and noble portraits.